 The Evolution Of Amphibians And Reptiles

-- The first amphibians have developed true legs and spent time on land after their early larval stage spent in water.
+- The first amphibians developed right legs and spent time on land after their early larval stage spent in water.

-- By living on land, amphibians are able to acquire more food as there is less competition.
-However, one downside of this is that their skin must always be kept moist, hence, they have to go back to water from time to time.
+- By living on land, amphibians can acquire more food due to less competition.
+However, one downside is that their skin must always be moist.
+Hence, they have to go back to water from time to time.

 - An organism called the SeymouriaSeymouria is known to be the connecting link between amphibians and reptiles.
-This animal exhibit both the skull properties of amphibians and the skeletons of reptiles.
-Aside from that, it had a hard outer armor and overlapping scales.
+This animal exhibits both amphibians’ skull properties and reptiles’ skeletons.
+Aside from that, it had hard outer armor and overlapping scales.